 unlimited classes for FREE!

-For seven consecutive days, experience as many different class styles and instructors as you like.
+For seven consecutive days, experience as many different class styles and instructors as you would like.
 This offer is available to all new customers, both local and out-of-town.
 Show up at the studio when you are ready to start your free week!

 Name: Linene K.

 Sunday, 12pm Basics (beginning 10/16)